joe-castle/timrjs/README.md

    - `seconds` - Required.
 The seconds to be converted.
    - `separator` `outputFormat` `formatType` - See: _[parameters > options](#parameters)_
  - `Timr.timeToSeconds(time)` - Converts a time string into seconds.
 Must be separated by a colon, e.g. '10:00'.
 Used in the validate method.
- - `Timr.incorrectFormat(time)` - Checks the format of a time string.
+ - `Timr.correctFormat(time)` - Checks the format of a time string.
 Must be separated by a colon, e.g. '10:00'.
 Used in the validate method.

 ```js
 Timr.validate('10:00');